jxfzzzt/java-runtime-instrument/README.md

 It can capture the following information:

 - The sequence of method executions
-- The input parameters of each executed method
+- The input arguments value of each executed method
+- The return value of each executed method
+- The `this` of each executed method
 - The exceptions thrown by each method

 Most importantly, the instrumentation process does not interfere with the original execution logic of the program.